martimarino/SearchEngine/README.md

 - Conjunctive (pressing *c*) or disjunctive (pressing *d*) queries
 - DAAT (pressing *d*) or MaxScore (pressing *m*) algorithm
 - TFIDF (pressing *t*) or BM25 (pressing *b*)
-- the number of document to obtain
+- the number of documents to obtain

 The program shows the execution time of each query and the average response time.
 These results are saved into files with different names depending on the selected options in the path *src/main/resources/performance*.